-The two are skilled thieves and killers, and in this book they take the wrong job and end up on the wrong side of a kingdom.
+The two are skilled thieves and killers, and in this book, they take the wrong job and end up on the wrong side of a kingdom.
 So they do the smartest thing they can think of.
-They kidnap the son of the king they’re framed for murdering.
+They kidnap the son of the king of whom they are framed for having murdered.

 If you’re looking to get into fantasy and you liked the Lord of the Rings movies these are definitely for you.

 However, those not too familiar with the genre may find the world-building elements heavy from the get-go.
 We’re quickly introduced to fantastical gods, churches, names, and races that may seem to take away from the plot.

 I still firmly believe this is worth reading for anyone who is looking for a sort of “grown-up” Lord of the Rings.
 It has its problems, but it’s still worth your while for dipping your toes into epic fantasy.